NVIDIA/spark-rapids/docs/get-started/best-practices.md

 identify the best candidate Spark applications for the RAPIDS Accelerator and also the feature gaps.

-Based on [Qualification tool](../spark-qualification-tool.md)'s output, you can start with the top N recommended CPU Spark jobs, especially if those jobs are computation heavy jobs (Large Joins, HashAggregate, Windowing, Sorting).
+Based on [Qualification tool](../spark-qualification-tool.md)'s output, you can start with the top N recommended CPU Spark jobs, especially if those jobs are computation heavy jobs (large joins, hash aggregates, windowing, sorting).

 After those candidate jobs are run on GPU using the RAPIDS Accelerator, check the Spark driver log to find the not-supported messages starting with `!`.
 Some missing features might be enabled by